jalanb/ZatSo/zatso/speech/the_parts_of_englishy_speech.md

 THE PARTS OF ENGLISHY SPEECH

-There are nine parts of speech in the Englishy language:
+There are nine parts of Englishy speech
     noun
         pronoun
+        adjective
     verb
-    adjective
         adverb
     preposition
     conjunction
     interjection

+Assert that Englishy text can be read as parts of speech
-Parts of speech are named with Englishy words
+    with all parts named as Englishy words

-The part of speech indicates how the word functions in meaning as well as grammatically within the sentence.
+Assert that parts of speech function grammatically within the sentence.

+The word functions as a meaning.

-An individual word can function as more than one part of speech when used in different circumstances.
+An individual word can function as more than one word when used in different circumstances.

 Understanding parts of speech is essential for determining the correct definition of a word when using the dictionary.